thephpleague/glide/config/secure-images.md

 ---
 layout: default
 permalink: config/secure-images/
-title: Secure Images
+title: Secure images
 ---

-# Secure Images
+# Secure images

 Add additional security to your Glide image server with an HTTP signature.
 By signing each request with a private key, no alterations can be made to the URL parameters.